-Librarians can help you find the articles you need for your assignments and help you cite your sources correctly.
+Librarians are always available on the Reference desk any time the library is open.
+That's every day except Sunday.
+We can help you find the articles you need for your assignments and help you cite your sources correctly.

 The library offers dozens of databases, but we will focus on four:

 Useful keywords for your database searches might be:

 Shorten words to their base to net more results; i.e., instead of searching for "childhood," try child*.
 Placing an asterisk at the end of a word will retrieve results that include variations like children, children's or childhood,

 Title of Source

 Note that the publication format isn’t considered.
 MLA no longer cares if your information comes from a book, magazine, streamed video, or whatever.
 The publisher is what’s important, not the mode you use to access it.

 Instructors asking you to use credible sources may also use Turnitin.com to evaluate your citations to see whether you use scholarly, academic or peer-reviewed, or popular.
 See the box below to determine whether a source is "scholarly" or "popular."